 RATIONALE AND AIM

-Recombinant tissue plasminogen activator alteplase is the only FDA-approved thrombolytic agent for thrombolytic treatment of ischemic stroke in patients presenting within 4.5 hours after symptom onset.
+Recombinant tissue plasminogen activator alteplase is the only FDA-approved thrombolytic agent for thrombolytic treatment of ischemic stroke.
 Its effectiveness is limited and the occurrence of intra- and extracerebral hemorrhage is a major limitation.

 Preclinical and clinical studies have indicated that dual thrombolytic therapy, mimicking the physiological design of thrombolysis, with low dose alteplase pre-treatment followed by a mutant pro-urokinase has a significant potential to be safer and more efficacious than the FDA-approved regimen of standard dose alteplase alone (0.9 mg/kg).
 Mutant pro-urokinase is a mutation of pro-urokinase with less susceptibility to non-specific activation to urokinase.
 Moreover, m-pro-urokinase by itself does not lyse hemostatic fibrin, only degraded fibrin.
 When alteplase is cleared from the systemic circulation, mutant pro-urokinase will only induce intravascular clot lysis while sparing hemostatic fibrin.
 Therefore, this therapeutic regimen has the potential to be safer.

 Mutant pro-urokinase has been developed and evaluated pre-clinically by prof Victor Gurewich and his team.
 In this video he explains the rationale and mechanism of action.